-Assuming loss aversion and government budgetary uncertainty, our closed-form model solution in Section 2 predicts that analysts are more likely to under-forecast earnings for firm-quarters with greater fiscal risk exposure, as stated in our primary prediction Prediction 2.
-We use a firm's share of procurement-based incomes relative to its total revenue, Procurement{i,t}, as the empirical proxy for fiscal risk exposure.
+Assuming loss aversion and government budgetary uncertainty, our closed-form model solution in Section 2 predicts that analysts are more likely to under-forecast earnings for firm-quarters with greater fiscal risk exposure.
+We use a firm's share of procurement-based earnings relative to its total revenue, $Procurement{i,t}$, as the empirical proxy for fiscal risk exposure.
+This section tests our primary prediction (Prediction 2) by evaluating the relationship between procurement earnings and earnings surprises.
 Section 4.1 presents the main predictive results, while Sections 4.2 and 4.3 provide robustness checks and additional evidence.
 Section 5 explores the fiscal uncertainty mechanism, under the guidance of other model predictions.